zowe/docs-site/docs/user-guide/cli-using-using-prompt-feature.md

 1. Open the Zowe CLI command prompt.

-2. Specify an option or positional as `PROMPT*`:
+2. Specify an option or positional argument as `prompt*`:

     ```
-    zowe files download data-set "PROMPT*"
+    zowe files download data-set "prompt*"
     ```
     Zowe CLI responds with a prompt for the information.

-3. Answer the prompt with the correct value.
+3. Enter the correct value at the prompt.

     ```
-    zowe files download data-set PROMPT*
+    zowe files download data-set prompt*
     "dataSetName" Description: The name of the data set that you want to download
     Please enter "dataSetName":
     ```